kivy/pyjnius/docs/source/api.rst

                 '(Ljava/nio/charset/Charset;)[B',
                 '()[B'])

-    Then, when you will try to access to this method, we'll take the best method available according to the type of the arguments you're using.
+    Then, when you try to access this method, it will choose the best method available according to the type of the arguments you're using.
-    Internally, we are calculating a "match" score for each available signature, and take the best one.
-Without going into the details, the score calculation look like:
+    Internally, we calculate a "match" score for each available signature, and take the best one.
+Without going into the details, the score calculation looks something like:

     * a direct type match is +10
     * a indirect type match (like using a `float` for an `int` argument) is +5
     * object with unknown type (:class:`JavaObject`) is +1
-    * otherwise, it's considered as an error case, and return -1
+    * otherwise, it's considered as an error case, and returns -1

 Reflection functions